-The qualified person appointed by the scheme to make a decision through the alternative dispute resolution (ADR) service.
+The qualified person appointed by the scheme to make a decision through the resolution service.

 Agent

 A letting or managing agent acting on behalf and with the authority of landlord clients to take and protect any deposits from the property.